Tips for Making Your Own Snow Sculpture

-All you need to get started is an idea.
-That idea should be small and simple at first so you don’t end up getting discouraged on your first try.
-Some possible starter sculptures could be animals, snow castles and basic shapes.
-Once you have a snow sculpture idea, Downhome Magazine suggests sketching or drawing out your idea before you actually start building.
+All you need to get started is an idea, but you may want to keep it small and simple so you don’t end up getting discouraged on your first try.
+Some possible starter sculptures could include animals, snow castles and basic shapes.
+Once you have a snow sculpture idea, Smithsonian.com suggests sketching or building a small-scale model of your idea before you actually start building.

-Next, the magazine advises planning out your location.
+First, you’ll need to gather up the snow and pack it into a dense pile, large enough to carve your sculpture.
+Next, start sculpting by removing large chunks of snow, says the site, then you can get to the smaller details of the design.
 Depending on the size and detail of your snow sculpture, you may have to climb around and use various tools, so it is a good idea to stay away from the street, driveway and sidewalk.

-Slightly wet snow is the type that works best for sculpting, according to the National Wildlife Federation (NWF).
-If you want to start building when the snow is still powdery, fill a spray bottle with water and wet the snow as you build, the NWF suggests.
-Downhome Magazine recommends stirring up the snow before you start packing to eliminate ice pieces and make the snow easier to work with.
+Slightly wet snow is the type that works best for sculpting, according to Downhome Magazine.
+If you want to start building when the snow is still powdery, add small amounts of water (consider using a spray bottle).
+Using a little more water can also be used to help sculpted parts stick together, says the magazine.
+You may also consider stirring up the snow before you start packing it to eliminate ice pieces and make the snow easier to work with.

 Once you have your snow sculpture idea, plan of action and pile of wet snow, you can begin building.
 But, before digging in, consider these additional tips:

-If you want to try something new this winter, snow sculptures can make your yard a little more exciting to view.
-With a little bit of practice and these snow sculpting tips, your yard could be the talk of the neighborhood this year.
+If you want to try something new this winter, snow sculptures can be a fun outlet for your creativity and may result in an attention-grabbing addition to your neighborhood.
+With a little bit of practice and these snow sculpting tips, your yard could be the talk of the town this year.